Content Index

 def handle_message(data):

-The use of rooms is a mechanism that allows us to have greater control over the users who can connect to our duplex channels from the client and the server; unlike the communication we have in Flask SocketIO in which we do not have this control, since any user who enters the section of our website where we enable the sockets, as shown in the video on the cover.
-They will have total access to them without any control; but with rooms we can now indicate which user is going to join or leave a room; this gives us much more control over which user can or cannot access to see the messages we share in that room; for this, we add one more parameter to the communication both on the server and on the client when emitting events:
+The use of rooms is a mechanism that allows us to have greater control over the users who can connect to our duplex channels from the client and the server; unlike the communication we have in Flask SocketIO in which we do not have this control, since any user who enters the section of our website where we enable sockets, as we show in the cover video.
+They will have full access to them without any control; but with rooms, we can now indicate which user is going to join or leave a room; this gives us much more control over which user can or cannot access to see the messages we share through that room; for this, we add one more parameter to communication both on the server and on the client when emitting events:

 emit('chat', message['message'], broadcast=True, to=message['room'])